-In 2017 the Society established a Customer Outcomes department which sits in the first line of defence, this is in addition to the Conduct Risk department in the second line of defence.
-The Society maintains a Treating Customer Fairly dashboard, which looks at evidence supporting good customer outcomes (or suggesting poor outcomes) and this is reviewed quarterly and reported to the Board.
+The Society's Customer Outcomes department sits in the first line of defence in addition to the Conduct Risk department in the second line of defence.
+As a mutual building society, the Society takes its duty to treat customers fairly very seriously with a range of customer metrics that look at evidence supporting good customer outcomes (or suggesting poor outcomes) reported to the Board on a monthly basis.
 The Society maintains an annual Compliance Plan, which is risk based, reporting to ERC with oversight from the GRC.
-Over the course of 2018 the Society expects to further develop its framework for managing and monitoring Conduct Risk across the business.